Guidance for Conducting Economic and Social Analyses of Regulatory Actions

 Social Impact Assessment

-- Guidance for Social Impact Assessment (SIA), December 2007
+- Guidance for Social Impact Assessment, December 2007

 Economic Analysis and Assessment

-For all management actions, the MSA requires a fishery impact statement (FIS), which assesses, specifies, and describes the likely effects of conservation and management measures on participants in the fishery or fisheries being managed, fishing communities, and participants in neighboring fisheries.
+For fishery management plans and plan amendments, the MSA requires a fishery impact statement (FIS), which assesses, specifies, and describes the likely effects of conservation and management measures on participants in the fishery or fisheries being managed, fishing communities, and participants in neighboring fisheries.
 The FIS should include an assessment and description of the economic and social impacts of the proposed action on the various components of the fishery being managed, over the entire range of the regulated species, on participants in the fishery and in other fisheries, and on fishing communities.

 Further, eight of the MSA's ten National Standards have implications for social and economic analyses of regulatory actions implemented under the authority of the MSA.
 NOAA Fisheries has provided guidance on what each of the National Standards means in the National Standard Guidelines.
 Analyses addressing the economic and social aspects of these standards may be contained in the RIR, SIA, and/or FIS.